VladimirK2/kzm-tools/tafcj-doc.md

 - 19 Duplicate label
 - 20 Label not found
 - 21 Non-numeric exit code
-- 22 Non-zero exit codes less than 1000 are reserved for script interpreter
+- 22 Non-zero exit codes less than 100 are reserved for script interpreter
 - 23 Field not found
 - 24 LOCAL.REF should have both @VM and @SM specified
 - 25 LOCAL.REF not found in DICT
 - 26 @VM number is not numeric
 - 27 @SM number is not numeric
 - 28 @SM number requires @VM number to be set explicitly
-- 29 Subvalue for LOCAL.REF is set up in @VM place
+- 29 Subvalue for LOCAL.REF is to be set up in @VM place
 - 30 Error parsing "update" command
 - 31 VERSION or commit mode expected
 - 32 VERSION expected